 If you’re spending the weekend in Rome and only have two days to see the ‘Eternal’ city, it’s understandable that you might be feeling a bit overwhelmed.
 To help take some of the stress of planning a vacation off your shoulders, we’ve put together this ultimate Rome 2 Day Itinerary, so you can still see all the top attractions during your visit.

 Although it can be a challenge to see Rome in 48 hours, it’s still manageable with a bit of careful planning.
-Read on to learn the basics about travel to Rome and what you absolutely cannot miss on your vacation to Rome.
+Read on to learn the basics about travel to Rome and what you absolutely cannot miss on your vacation to Rome, the ultimate European bucket list destination!

 - How to Get to Rome: Rome Itinerary 2 Days